 Racial/ethnic status | Volunteer work | Work experience

 25th Percentile: 488 | 75th Percentile: 600

 25th Percentile: 20 | 75th Percentile: 26

 Visiting campus is the best way to experience Mount Union first-hand.
 Prospective students are encouraged to do so beginning in their junior year.
 Mount Union’s rolling admission policy means that there is no due date for application for upcoming semesters.
 The Mount Union application is available beginning in July prior to the senior year.
 Mount Union also accepts the Common Application, which opens annually in August.
-Admission decisions are made starting September 15.
+Admission decisions are made upon the submission of all application materials.
 Early application is encouraged.
 For traditional undergraduates, Mount Union requires an official high school transcript, official standardized test scores, an essay, and a completed online application.

 Tuition & Cost